 This is probably the most important tip that all the photographers had to give.
 Peekaboo says lighting is what differentiates a good photo from a great photo.
 Newborn babies have very sensitive eyes and you do not want to startle them with a flash.
 You should use all-natural sunlight, so select a room that has an abundance of lighting.

 Gursimran agrees to say that this would often mean taking pictures in the morning or early evening when the sun is still benevolent but not strong enough to add to the heat.
 Nothing contests natural light in how it bathes a child’s cherubic cheeks and adds just the right warm hue to the picture.

 Siddhi says that if you can get the child to stand by a bright window or in the shade under a tree, you will have ample light- a prime setting for a good picture!
 Direct flash is a complete no-no, as it can create large ugly shadows behind the subject, cause red-eye and most likely get a child/baby startled.

 According to printposters.in, it is best to photograph newborns when they are sleeping.
 Newborn babies in this situation are easy to mould and pose.
 You can snuggle the child until he/ she gets comfortable.
 Not to mention, all babies look super adorable when they are sleeping.
 Try to take a photo print of the same.

 Visualize and Strategize

-Do you have a memorable experience in Kodiak that you would like to share with us?
+Do you have a special Kodiak moment to share with us?
 How did you take it?